 The manual valves are provided to lock out the fuel flow during off times and during initial startup checkout.
-They provide added safety and can simplify maintenance.
+They provide an added level of safety and can simplify maintenance.

 The gas piping can play a critical role in the operation of the system.
 Throughout the system, the piping must carry the required flow without significant loss of pressure.
-If the drop is too high, there may not be enough pressure to operate the burner a full capacity.
+If the drop is too high, there may not be enough pressure to operate the burner at full capacity.
 This is especially true between the gas train and the burner, where the pressure is lowest.
-The piping between the train and burner should have a minimum number of elbows and/ or turns to prevent high pressure drops.
+The piping between the train and burner at full capacity should have a minimum number of elbows and/ or turns to prevent high pressure drops.